 Embassies and Consulates issues three types of "Messages" on a semi-regular basis.
 General "Messages" concern routine topics and information that will be useful for long term residents abroad, "Security Messages" provide information about general safety and security, and "Emergency Messages" warn of possible or likely imminent danger.

-Worldwide Caution, Travel Alerts, and Travel Advisories
+US State Department Worldwide Caution, Travel Alerts, and Travel Advisories

 Travel Alerts describe specific temporary events or periods of times that may cause a heightened safety and security situation in a specific location.
 These may include election cycles, major sporting events, or possible weather related concerns such as seasonal flooding or a typhoon season.